-The Best Foreign Brokers
+The Best Third Pillar

 Having a good third pillar in Switzerland is very important.
 You will keep your third pillar for a long time, making it the perfect account to be invested in.
 Many third pillars are quite expensive, so, you have to be careful.

 I recommend Finpension 3a as the best third pillar for long-term investing.
 They have the best prices in Switzerland and allow you to invest up to 99% in stocks.
 If you want to multiply your returns on your third pillar, this is the best choice.